Spectral properties of graphs associated to the Basilica group: Introduction

 The paper is arranged as follows: \begin{itemize} \item \mbox{In Section~\ref{sec-Gamma-Gn}} we introduce the Basilica group, its Schreier graphs $\Gamma_n$ and their Laplacians.
 We then make a simple decomposition of $\Gamma_n$ to introduce graphs $G_n$ which will be more tractable in our later analysis.
 The main result of Section~\ref{sec-Gamma-Gn}, Theorem~\ref{thm:orbitalSareblowups}, is that moving from $\Gamma_n$ to $G_n$ is of little significance for the limiting structures.
 Specifically we show that, with one exception, all isomorphism classes of orbital Schreier graphs of the Basilica group are also realized as infinite blowups of the graphs $G_n$.
 Conversely, all blowups of $G_n$, except those with boundary points, are orbital Schreier graphs of the Basilica group.

 \item \mbox{In Section~\ref{section:dynamics}} we give a dynamical description of the spectrum of $G_n$ which reflects the self-similarity in its construction.
-It should be noted that a different dynamical system for the spectrum of the Basilica was obtained some time ago in~\cite{MR1929716} by another method, but we do not know whether it is possible to do our subsequent analysis for that system.
+It should be noted that a different dynamical system for the spectrum of the Basilica group was obtained some time ago in~\cite{MR1929716} by another method, but we do not know whether it is possible to do our subsequent analysis for that system.
 Subsection~\ref{subseccharpoly} introduces our first recursion for characteristic polynomials of the Laplacian.
-Subsection~\ref{subsec:locefns} describes localized eigenfunctions and Theorem~ \ref{thm:factorizationofcn} provides a factorization of the characteristic polynomial for the $G_n$ Laplacian which separates eigenvalues introduced in earlier levels of the structure and counts their multiplicities using the number of copies of localized and non-localized eigenfunctions.
-The recusive dynamics of these factors is considered in more detail in subsection~\ref{subsec-dyn-gamma-n}, where we find in Corollary~\ref{cor:rootdynamics} that a vastly simpler dynamics is valid for a rational function having roots at the eigenvalues for $G_n$ that are not eigenvalues of any earlier $G_k$, $k<n$, and poles at the latter values with specified multiplicities.
+Subsection~\ref{subsec:locefns} describes localized eigenfunctions and Theorem~\ref{thm:factorizationofcn} provides a factorization of the characteristic polynomial for the $G_n$ Laplacian.
+In particular, Theorem~\ref{thm:factorizationofcn} counts eigenvalues that are introduced in earlier levels of the construction of the structure, and describe their multiplicities by using geometric features of the graphs.
+These geometric features represent local symmetries and correspond to the number of ``copies'' of localized and non-localized eigenfunctions.
+The recursive dynamics of these factors is considered in more detail in Subsection~\ref{subsec-dyn-gamma-n}, where we find in Corollary~\ref{cor:rootdynamics} that a vastly simpler dynamics is valid for a rational function having roots at the eigenvalues for $G_n$ that are not eigenvalues of any earlier $G_k$, $k<n$, and poles at the latter values with specified multiplicities.
 This simpler dynamics is crucial in our later work because it is susceptible to a fairly elementary and direct analysis.

 \item In Section~\ref{sec-KMS}, Theorem~\ref{thm:howtogetmostofspect}, we prove an approximation result for the Kesten--von-Neuman--Serre (KNS) spectral measure of a blowup $G_\infty$ of the graphs $G_n$, which is a version of the integrated density of states.
 For details of this measure we refer to~\cite{GZ04}.